skieer-ssv/viva/README.md

+# Viva Ques Sharing Website

-#### This website is for sharing VIVA questions between students so they can prepare better
+This website is for sharing VIVA questions between students so they can prepare better